yabaa/tournament/README.md

 * Dropwizard 2.0.10
 * Kotlin 1.3.72
 * MongoDB
+* Swagger
 * Docker
 * Gradle
+* Nginx

 ## How to run it?

 To run the application, you need first to execute `./gradlew clean build`.
 And then you can execute `docker-compose up`.

+You can also run `./script.sh` which runs both commands for you, and then visit [swagger url](http://localhost:8080/tournament/swagger).

 ## Application HealthCheck